Paper, Scissors, Gravity

 | de Sitter | ~ | ~ | , isotropic, both break equally |

-If boost-breaking were a lattice artifact, it would show up on both backgrounds.
-It doesn't.
-The asymmetry is physical.
+If boost-breaking were a lattice artifact, it would show up on both backgrounds, and it doesn't, so the asymmetry is physical.
 There's a test for it.

-I don't fully understand what I have.
+I don't fully understand what I have, and I want to be honest about that.
 But the tests pass, the convergence rates are correct, and the symmetry search finds exactly what the textbooks predict.

 Everything else